 Skepticism is welcomed.
 The only thing that is key is that you are willing to fully commit to the therapy, and to work with me as a team to have a serious shot at working on the problem together.
 If you have questions, doubts or reservations along the way, I will encourage you to express these so that we can jointly understand and address them.

 Do you offer other types of therapy, such as ACT, Mindfulness, etc.?

-My professional opinion and ambition has always been that I wanted to practise one approach to the highest standard possible, rather than offer multiple different approaches less competently.
+My professional opinion and ambition has always been that I wanted to practise one approach to a high standard, rather than offer multiple different approaches less competently.
 This is why CBT is the only type of therapy that I practise and have formal training in.
-That's not to say that CBT is a panacea or the right approach for every type of problem or for every person - but for anxiety problems, the evidence is clear that it really is the only recommended approach.
+That's not to say that CBT is the right approach for every type of problem, or for every person - but for anxiety problems, the research is clear that it really is the only recommended approach.